binary-manu/arch-ansible/README.md

 Currently only single-partition MBR installations are supported, using syslinux as the bootloader.
 Swap space is not configured.

-There is support for installing VirtualBox guest additions as part of the process.
-This can be disabled by skipping the `vboxguest` tag.
+There is support for installing hypervisor guest additions as part of the process.
+This can be disabled by skipping the `virtguest` tag.
+As of today, only VirtualBox is supported.

 The playbook relies on the [Yay](https://github.com/Jguer/yay) AUR helper to install packages.
 Using `yay` instead of the stock `pacman`